brettwooldridge/HikariCP/README.md

 due to additional statistics collection in the pool.

 ``transactionIsolation``<br/>
-This property controls the default transation isolation level of connections returned from the pool.
+This property controls the default transaction isolation level of connections returned from the pool.
 If this property is not specified, the default transaction isolation level defined by the JDBC driver is used.
 Typically, the JDBC driver default transaction isolation level should be used.
 Only use this property if you have specific isolation requirements that are